-- 1. Microeconomic Theory: Economics 200A (Fall Quarter), 200B (Winter Quarter) and 200C (Spring Quarter), or successful completion of the Microeconomic Theory preliminary exam. - 2.
-Macroeconomic Theory: Economics 200D (Winter Quarter) and 200E (Spring Quarter), or successful completion of the Macroeconomic Theory preliminary exam. - 3.
-Econometrics: Economics 239 (Fall Quarter), Economics 240A (Winter Quarter) and Economics 240B (Spring Quarter).
+- 1. Microeconomic Theory: Economics 200A (Fall), 200B (Winter) and 200C (Spring), or successful completion of the Microeconomic Theory preliminary exam. - 2.
+Macroeconomic Theory: Economics 200D (Fall), 200E (Winter), and 200F (Spring), or successful completion of the Macroeconomic Theory preliminary exam. - 3.
+Econometrics: Economics 239 (Fall), Economics 240A (Winter) and Economics 240B (Spring), or successful completion of the Econometrics preliminary exam.

-In addition to these first year courses, all PhD students must, by the Winter Quarter of the third year, satisfy the following requirement.
-(Often the elective in the first quarter is used to satisfy this requirement):
+In addition to these first year courses, all PhD students must, by the Winter Quarter of the third year, satisfy the following requirement.: